lukaszkorecki/aero-1p/README.md

 ## Notes

 This library has been optimized so that only 1st secret fetch is a truly blocking operation, since 1Password will require authorization on first fetch.
 Once that happens all remaining secrets will be fetched using background threads.

+Note that if your config reads secrets from multiple accounts, you'll need to confirm access using Touch ID once per each account.